codvi20/codvi20/open-technical-questions.md

 Maybe it's good at this moment to scan for bluetooth near devices and store them as it's done with the answer from servers.

+## Please change SHA1 by something more secure
+Of course, at least SHA256.
+The number of different GPS positions with a resolution of 4 meters in a country like Spain is about a rectangule of 6 degress by 7 degrees (and each degree is about 111111 meters) is about 32,407,342,592 Think if it's big enough to ensure a good spreadding (and no collision expected for a 2^256 space).